Release Notes

 - The

-argument to specify alternative pixel data layouts (e.g.,"rgb"
+colorTypeargument to specify alternative pixel data layouts (e.g.,"rgb"or"bgra")

 - The